Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-\hyperref[x:principle:prin_density]{Principle~{\xreffont\ref{x:principle:prin_density}}} would be more useful if we had a definition of ``local density'' and a way to measure it.
-We will develop an expression based on the gaps between widely spaced zeros.
+\hyperref[prin_density]{Principle~{\xreffont\ref{prin_density}}} would be more useful if we had a definition of ``local density'' and a way to measure it.
+We will now develop an expression based on the gaps between widely spaced zeros.

-In the top graph of \hyperref[x:figure:fig_two1000examples]{Figure~{\xreffont\ref{x:figure:fig_two1000examples}}} the function is small over a wide region. \hyperref[x:subsection:localconstant]{Subsection~{\xreffont\ref{x:subsection:localconstant}}} described the scale of the graph as arising from the zeros outside that region.
+In the top graph of \hyperref[fig_two1000examples]{Figure~{\xreffont\ref{fig_two1000examples}}} the function is small over a wide region. \hyperref[localconstant]{Subsection~{\xreffont\ref{localconstant}}} described the scale of the graph as arising from the zeros outside that region.
 Since the zeros in that region are closer together than average, one can view this as being caused by the zeros on either side pushing in towards that region, compressing those zeros.
-Equivalently, one expects the gap between a zero to the left of that region and a zero to the right of that region to be smaller than average.
+Equivalently, one expects the distance between a zero to the left of that region and a zero to the right of that region to be smaller than expected (based on the number of intervening zeros and the average gap size).
 If \(\gamma, \gamma'\) are zeros, and

 where \(j\) is the expected normalized gap between \(\gamma\) and \(\gamma'\), then we will call \(\delta(\gamma,\gamma')\) the \terminology{\(j\)th neighbor discrepancy}.
 Thus, when the zeros are more dense in a region, the \(j\)th neighbor discrepancy for pairs of zeros either side of that region, should tend to be negative.